JuliaAttic/CUDArt.jl/README.md

 ## GPU initialization

+One or more GPUs can be initialized, used for computations, and freed for other uses.
+There are some complexities in this process due to the interaction with Julia's garbage collection---a CUDA array object allocated in one "session" should not be usable if you close the device and then open a new "session."
+Fortunately, CUDArt should make the process transparent, and as a user you shouldn't have to think about this at all.

 The easiest way to ensure that you get full functionality, with proper cleanup of resources, is by using the `do` block syntax:
 ```julia
 result = devices(dev->true) do devlist